microsoft/consent-banner/README.md

 cc.hideBanner();

 // Shows Preferences Dialog.
 Leaves banner state unchanged.
-// If there is a preferences dialog, it will show the dialog instead of creating a new one. cc.showPreferences(
+// It is used to insert HTML code for the preferences dialog. cc.showPreferences(
     cookieCategoriesPreferences: ICookieCategoriesPreferences
 );